Calibration Bad Targets

 Illustration (b).
 Well, we have good distance in this shot.
 But where are the horizontal features?

 Illustration (c).
 Good distance and shows excellent horizontal features.
 Notice how the lines appear to converge at the top of the frame.
 This is perspective distortion and is caused by camera tilt.
-Please don't tilt the camera.
+A small amount of tilt is okay but this is excessive.